linusshops/common/README.md

-should corresponding data exist, either in the payload as a CSS selector key name, or the feedback `message`. `Common:afterTargetPayloadInsert` and `Common:afterTargetFeedbackInsert` events are fired after this HTML content has been auto-inserted, which will provide access to the live node for further manipulation by other modules.
+should corresponding data exist, either in the payload as a CSS selector key name, or the feedback `message`. `Common:afterTargetPayloadInsert` and `Common:afterTargetFeedbackInsert` events are fired after this HTML content has been auto-inserted, which provide access to the live node for further manipulation by other modules.
 - `Common:beforePost` and `Common:afterPost` events are fired
-before and after the asynchronous POST, which can be used by other modules for modifying a request before its sent out, or after it has completed.
+before and after the asynchronous POST, which can be used by other modules for modifying a request before it is sent out, or after it has completed.
 - Debug data will automatically output to the console, if provided.